walteraa/kubernetes_tutorials/k8s-usage/using-googldnms-on-prem/README.md

   replicas: 0
 ```

-Exmplaining: We used the `dns-credential` secret to create a volume with the same name, then we mount this volume in the `/etc/federation/google` path and after that, the federation-controller-manager container will has a credential file `/etc/federation/google/dns-credential.json`.
+Explaining: We used the `dns-credential` secret to create a volume with the same name, then we mount this volume in the `/etc/federation/google` path and after that, the federation-controller-manager container will has a credential file `/etc/federation/google/dns-credential.json`.
 So, now we are able to set the credential file path to `GOOGLE_APPLICATION_CREDENTIALS` environment variable, which will be used by the Google DNS provider to authenticate in the Google Cloud API.

 > Important: At the moment I'm writing this, there is a bug in the Google DNS provider(which is registered [here](https://github.com/kubernetes/kubernetes/issues/52726)) which the Project ID isn't get and keeping empty, then the DNS informations couldn't be retrieved and manipulated by the federation-controller-manager.
 The step below should be followed only if you are getting this issue.